ethereum/go-ethereum/cmd/evm/README.md

 ### Specification

-The idea is to specify the behaviour of this binary very _strict_, so that other node implementors can build replicas based on their own state-machines, and the state generators can swap between a \`geth\`-based implementation and a \`parityvm\`-based implementation.
+The idea is to specify the behaviour of this binary very _strictly_, so that other node implementors can build replicas based on their own state-machines, and the state generators can swap between a \`geth\`-based implementation and a \`parityvm\`-based implementation.